 The Photos app in iOS includes a built-in crop tool that works very well for quick edits on the go with the iPhone, iPad, or iPod touch.
 The bundled function offers a free transform options, thereby providing the ability to crop an image down to any proportion you’d like.

 Did you know those white Apple earphones that come bundled with an iPhone can double as a remote shutter button for the iPhone camera?
-With the additional length of the earbud cable, you can end up taking better group pictures, and even better low-light photos because it can dramatically reduce camera shake.
-Give it a … Read More
+With the additional length of the earbud cable, you can end up taking better group pictures, better selfies, and even better low-light photos because it can dramatically reduce camera shake.
+There … Read More